-Submission documents guarantor (signature) Application deadline One month before the day when the student wants to withdraw Approval of a leave of absence If approved, a Letter of Approval for Withdrawal will be issued.
+Submission documents Request for Withdrawal (official form) under the joint signatures of you and your guarantor (signature) Note: If the reason is injury or sickness, a medical certificate must be attached.
+Application deadline One month before the day when the student wants to withdraw Approval of a leave of absence If approved, a Letter of Approval for Withdrawal will be issued.
 Office in charge Student Support Services Section